QTAC Information Sheet

-UniPrep is a course designed to assist people who are considering enrolling at JCU but feel they need to acquire knowledge of the skills and resources relating to university study beforehand.
+UniPrep is a course designed to assist people who are considering enrolling at JCU but feel they need to acquire knowledge of the skills and resources required for university study beforehand.
 The course allows prospective students to experience university life in a friendly and supportive environment.

 Learning Network Queensland

-UNILEARN courses are tutorial supported, self-paced courses offered in an external mode with flexible commencement and completion dates for domestic and international students.
-UNILEARN courses can help improve your ranking.
+Unilearn courses are tutorial supported, self-paced courses offered in an external mode with flexible commencement and completion dates for domestic and international students.
+Unilearn courses can help improve an applicant's ranking.
 Courses are offered in a distance (correspondence style) or online format.
 Both styles provide tutorial support via email, fax and phone.
 Online courses also have discussion forums.
-The courses available include: Academic Literacy Skills; Senior English; Biology; Chemistry; Physics; Introductory Mathematics; Senior Mathematics; and Introduction to Economics.
-In addition, UNILEARN offers courses to help students improve study skills, organisation skills, and basic research and writing skills.
+The courses available include Academic Literacy Skills, Senior English, Biology, Chemistry, Physics, Introductory Mathematics, Senior Mathematics, and Introduction to Economics.
+In addition, Unilearn offers courses to help students improve study skills, organisational skills, and basic research and writing skills.
 These courses are Successful Study Skills (SSS) and Get Prepared to Study Online (GPSO) (non-award self-paced with no tutorial support).
 Final grades are provided for all courses except SSS and GPSO.
-For more information and a list of universities that accept UNILEARN courses as prerequisites, see www.UNILEARN.net.au or phone (07) 3307 4768.

 Queensland Institute of Business and Technology (QIBT)

-QIBT offers a university foundation program, which provides a bridge between secondary school and undergraduate studies.
-The Certificate IV Tertiary Preparation Program prepares students for entry to university level programs in the commerce, design, information technology, hotel management, engineering, biosciences, health care, health sciences, and media and communication fields.
-Pre-tertiary bridging courses are also available in Mathematics B, Chemistry and Physics.
-These courses are designed to satisfy subject prerequisites to qualify for entry to tertiary courses.
+QIBT offers a university foundation program that provides a bridge between secondary school and undergraduate studies.
+The Certificate IV Tertiary Preparation Program prepares students for entry to university level programs in biosciences, commerce, design, engineering, health care, health sciences, hotel management, information technology, and media and communication.
+Diploma bridging courses are also available free of charge in English, Mathematics A, Mathematics B, Biology, Chemistry, and Physics.
+These courses are designed to satisfy assumed knowledge to qualify for entry to tertiary courses.
 Applicants must apply directly to QIBT.
-See www.qibt.qld.edu.au.

 Queensland University of Technology